Interaction of interactive map and form with checkboxes. An example of using the map API.

 In this example, we use jQuery to create two click event handlers, the first function for the map, and the second for checkboxes.

 In the second function statement (input:checkbox), JavaScript handles a click to a checkbox by toggling it on or off, depending on its state.
-Then, it calls stateHighlightOn or stateHighlightOff and passes in a reference to the area that was clicked.
-This changes the color of the corresponding area on the map, whether to add or remove highlighting.
+Then, it calls stateHighlightOn or stateHighlightOff and passes in a reference to the state that was clicked.
+This changes the color of the corresponding state on the map, whether to add or remove highlighting.
 If highlighting is being turned on, optional parameters for the highlight color and border color may be passed.

 The checkboxes themselves should be inserted using HTML: